The Best Primers to Stop Tannin Bleed

 Kilz Restoration Water Based Primer

 Another great waterbased primer option is Kilz Restoration primer.
 You can expect it to be similar to Zinsser 123 water based primer.
+Check out this list of best water based primers for more options.

 Where to Buy Kilz Restoration Primer